 The query language can be used to perform CRUD operations as an alternative to the key-value API.
 This enables applications built on top of a relational database to migrate all data access by replacing SQL statements with SQL++ statements.
-CRUD operations with SQL++ have the ability to perform partial updates:
+One of the advantages of performing CRUD operations with SQL++ have the ability to perform partial updates:

-COUCHBASE SERVER'S IMPLEMENTATION OF THE SQL++ STANDARD IS CALLED N1QL, WHICH EXTENDS SQL TO JSON DOCUMENTS.
-SQL++ abstracts the data model from the application model.
+N1QL abstracts the data model from the application model.
 Regardless of how data is modeled in the database, applications can query it any way they need to by joining documents, nesting and unnesting them, and more.
 It provides developers with the flexibility they need to model data one way and query it in many.